Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Exploratory Experiments

 \textbf{Performance}\\ Using only a single triplet comes with some performance advantages.
-The main one comes from the initial choice of examples: looking for a single farthest sample, executed on a processor that supports vector operations, is a fast operation.
-On a low-powered laptop with a processor that supports $AVX2$ instructions it takes on average $2s$ to process a face image.
-In addition, since a single farthest example needs to be selected and a dataset only with a few hundred samples likely has gone far enough, the dataset used can be small.
-This second advantage, though, is quite minimal: our development dataset of $250$ aligned face images takes up as less than $1.5$MB of memory, so expanding or shrinking it would not bring any significant advantage.
+The main one is the initial choice of examples: looking for a single farthest sample, executed on a processor that supports vector operations, is a fast operation.
+On a low-powered laptop, it takes on average $2s$ to cloak a face image including pre-processing times, which only take a fraction of a second (see \cite{mtcnn_speed}).

 We ran the cloaking algorithm on each of the $250$ samples in our dataset.
-On average, noise masks show a cumulative alteration of about $45,000$ pixel values per image or $1.6$ units per color per pixel (on a $[0,255]$ range).
-Such alteration is minimal, as a difference of $1.6$ units per channel on each pixel is almost unnoticeable by the human eye.
-Fig. \ref{img:anonymizedImage} shows how a face looks before and after being cloaked, both in its extracted, aligned form, and in its original shape within a larger image.
+On average, noise masks show a cumulative alteration of about $177$ pixel values per image or $1.2 \times 10^{-2}$ units per color per pixel (on a $[-1,1]$ range).
+Such alteration is minimal, as a difference of the equivalent of less than $2$ units per channel on a $[0,255]$ scale for each pixel is almost unnoticeable by the human eye.
+Fig. \ref{img:anonymizedImage} shows how a face looks before and after being cloaked.

 In terms of \textit{Structural Dissimilarity} (DSSIM), the average value registered across all margins is $0.01$.
 This is significantly lower than what is noticeable with a naked eye ($0.2$), so on average, the alteration is minimal and unnoticeable.
-The maximum DSSIM registered across all experiments with varying margin values is also well below the noticeable threshold, sitting at $0.035$.
-As the margin increases, so does the DSSIM, and its values become more spread out too.
-At margin $0.2$, the DSSIM has an average value of $0.0069$ and a standard deviation of $0.0031$, both gradually increasing until $0.0143$ and $0.0061$, respectively, when the margin is $2.0$.
-On average, across all margin values, the registered DSSIM is $0.0104$.
+The maximum DSSIM registered is also well below the noticeable threshold, sitting at $0.035$.

-\textbf{Efficacy}\\ The efficacy of this cloaking strategy is measured through verification comparing all possible pairs of images.
-Results show that the \textit{True Positive} rate, which indicates what ratio of matching pairs are correctly verified is around $0.4$ for all margins used, from $0.2$ to $2.0$ (equivalent to the $40\%$ of pairs).
+\textbf{Efficacy}\\ Results show that the \textit{True Positive} rate is around $0.4$ for all margins used, so less than half of the samples are correctly verified.
 For comparison, the \textit{True Positive} rate for the original, uncloaked $250$ samples is $0.91$.
-Cloaked images are, therefore, on average, across margin values, over $50\%$ less likely to be correctly identified.
+Cloaked images are therefore over $50\%$ less likely to be correctly verified.